agentjido/ash_jido/README.md

 # AshJido

+> **⚠️ PREVIEW - NOT READY FOR PRODUCTION USE**
+> This library is in active development and not yet stable.
+APIs may change without notice.

-An Ash Framework extension that bridges Ash resources with the Jido agent framework.
-AshJido automatically converts Ash actions into Jido tools, making every Ash action available in an agent's toolbox.
+Bridge Ash Framework resources with Jido agents.
+Automatically converts Ash actions into Jido tools, making every Ash action available in an agent's toolbox.

 ## Quick Start

-Add AshJido to your Ash resource:

 ```elixir
 defmodule MyApp.User do